-dsRNA] embryos, syncytial furrows form and ingress during cycles 10-13 to prevent chromosomal mixing and provide spindle anchor points during nuclear divisions (Fig. 3B).
+To examine the early arrest defects more closely, dsRNA was introduced by microinjection into embryos expressing Histone:RFP and GFP:Actin-Binding-Domain of Moesin (GFP:MoeABD).
+This allowed the visualization of chromosomal behaviors and the ingressing furrows concurrently during development.
+As compared to control-injected embryos, Rab8 RNAi has a dramatic effect on the formation of furrows.
+In control-injected (Rhodopsin3 dsRNA) embryos, syncytial furrows form and ingress during cycles 10-13 to prevent chromosomal mixing and provide spindle anchor points during nuclear divisions (Fig. 3B).
 In Rab8 knockdown embryos, no observable furrow formation occurred and fusions between adjacent nuclei were observed (Fig. 3C).
-The cortical Factin that would normally associate apically with ingressing furrows is completely disrupted in these severely affected embryos (Fig. 3C).
+The cortical F-actin that would normally associate apically with ingressing furrows is completely disrupted in these severely affected embryos (Fig. 3C).
 Nuclei aggregated following aberrant division cycles and subsequently dropped from their subcortical positions (Fig. 3C).
-Similar defects in furrow formation were observed in CRISPR GFP: Rab8 embryos expressing deGradFP or GFP TRiP shRNAi (Fig. S3B,C).
-These knockdown experiments demonstrate that Rab8 has a vital role in directing the formation and ingression of furrows in the early embryo.
+Similar defects in furrow formation were observed in CRISPR GFP:Rab8 embryos expressing deGradFP or GFP TRiP shRNAi (Supplemental Fig. 3B,C).
+These knock-down experiments demonstrate that Rab8 has a vital role in directing the formation and ingression of furrows in the early embryo.

-Rab8 populations display partial coincidence with REs and the Golgi
+Rab8 populations display partial coincidence with recycling endosomes and the Golgi

-Previous reports have shown the functional requirement of REs and the Golgi during furrow ingression in the early embryo (Sisson et al., 2000; Pelissier et al., 2003; Riggs et al., 2003; Cao et al., 2008).
-Given the transition that Rab8 exhibits from cytoplasmic puncta to an association with the plasma membrane, we posited that

-Rab8 might link internal membrane stores with delivery to the cell surface.
+Previous reports have shown the functional requirement of REs and the Golgi during furrow ingression in the early embryo (Sisson et. al., 2000; Pelissier et. al., 2003; Riggs et al., 2003; Cao et al., 2008).
+Given the transition that Rab8 exhibits from cytoplasmic puncta to an association with the plasma membrane, we posited that Rab8 may link internal membrane stores with delivery to the cell surface.
 This led us to determine whether Rab8 structures are coincident with the RE or Golgi.
-Immunostaining against CRISPR GFP:Rab8 and Rab11, an RE marker, show that these proteins are largely present in distinct puncta during early cellularization (Fig. 4A-C).
-However, a small percentage (~20%) of cytoplasmic puncta show colocalization of Rab8 and Rab11 (Fig. 4A-C, Fig. S4).
-This is seen in the distance plots as a small increase in Rab8 at Rab11 maxima and vice versa (Fig. 4B,C).
-This coincidence increases as embryos enter fast phase, a period of rapid membrane addition (Fig. 4D, Fig. S4) (Lecuit and Wieschaus, 2000).
+Immunostaining against CRISPR GFP:Rab8 and Rab11, a RE marker, show that these proteins are largely present in distinct puncta during early cellularization (Fig. 4A-F).
+However, a small percentage (~20%) of cytoplasmic puncta colocalize for both Rab8 and Rab11 (Fig. 4A-F, Supplemental Fig. S4).
+This is observable in the distance plots as the small increase in Rab8 at Rab11 maxima and vice versa (Fig. 4B,C,E,F).
+This coincidence increases as embryos enter fast phase, a period of rapid membrane addition (Fig. 4D, Supplemental Fig. S4; Lecuit and Wieschaus, 2000).
 During this period, Rab11 puncta increase in size and accumulate in an apical position above the nuclei.
 Rab8 often appears to colocalize in small subdomains of larger Rab11 structures (Fig. 4D).
-Indeed, when only larger Rab11 structures (10-26 pixels, pixel size=0.056 um) are quantitated, the number of larger Rab11 aggregates that possess a subdomain of coincident Rab8 rises to 64% (Fig. S4).
-These results suggest that there might be a transient interaction between Rab11 and Rab8 compartments, and that this interaction is more prevalent during mid to late cellularization stages when cytoplasmic membrane stores are mobilized.
+Indeed, when only larger Rab11 structures (10-26 pixels, pixel size= 0.056μm/pixel) are quantitated, the number of larger Rab11 aggregates that possess a subdomain of coincident Rab8 rises to 64% (Supplemental Fig. S4).
+These results suggest that there may be a transient interaction between Rab11 and Rab8 compartments, and that this interaction is more prevalent during mid to late cellularization stages when cytoplasmic membrane stores are mobilized.

 Rab8 also forms a distinct compartment from the Golgi.
-Rab8 vesicle populations show little association with Golgi compartments during early cellularization (Fig. 4G-I, Fig. S4).
-However, again during the fast phase of cellularization, the percent coincidence with the Golgi marker Lva rises from 1-2% to ~11% (Fig. 4J-L, Fig. S4).
-This can be seen in the distance plots as a mild depletion of Rab8 compartments distant from Lva maxima, and the mild increase in Rab8 compartments near Lva maxima (Fig. 4K,L).
-Once again, the slight colocalization between Rab8 puncta and the Golgi would be consistent with a possible transient interaction between Rab8 and the Golgi that occurs with higher frequency in embryos undergoing the fast phase of cellularization.
+Rab8 vesicle populations show little association with Golgi compartments during early cellularization (Fig. 4G-I, Supplemental Fig. S4).
+However, again during the fast phase of cellularization, the percent coincidence with the Golgi marker Lva rises from 1-2% to ~11% (Fig. 4J-L, Supplemental Fig. S4).
+This can be observed in the distance plots in the mild depletion of Rab8 compartments distant from Rab11 maxima, and the mild increase in Rab8 compartments near Rab11 maxima (Fig. 4K,L).
+Once again, the slight colocalization between Rab8 puncta and Golgi would be consistent with a possible transient interaction between Rab8 and the Golgi that occurs with higher frequency in embryos undergoing the fast phase of cellularization.